 Our property development business is primarily conducted through project companies, many of which are not 100% owned by us.
 We have entered into, and may from time to time enter into, joint ventures, mergers or acquisitions in the course of our business with respect to these project companies.
 Our non-controlling interests increased significantly from RMB17.8 billion as of December 31, 2017 to RMB21.9 billion as of December 31, 2018 and to RMB24.9 billion (US\$3.6 billion) as of December 31, 2019, which is higher than the capital and reserves attributable to owners of the Company.
 Due to our significant non-controlling interests, the total comprehensive income attributable to our minority shareholders may account for a significant portion of our total comprehensive income.
-Any increase in our non-controlling interests.
+Any increase in our non-controlling interests may also lead to a higher proportion of our profit being attributable to non-controlling interests.
 In addition, we may make distributions to our minority shareholders in cash, which may reduce the cash available to us.